Devtron

-What is Kubernetes UI Dashboard?: OS Alternatives
+What is Kubernetes Dashboard?

-Kubernetes provides a command line (CLI) component called “kubectl” for carrying out core operations like managing application deployments, releasing updates, managing traffic provisioning storage and much more.
-But there are two significant hurdles to using CLI enterprise-wide-
+Kubernetes provides a command line (CLI) component called “kubectl” for carrying out core operations like managing application deployments, releasing updates, managing traffic provisioning storage, and much more.
+But there are two significant hurdles to using CLI enterprise-wide:

-The high learning curve for developers to adopt Kubernetes for deployment.
+• The high learning curve for developers to adopt Kubernetes for deployment.

-Time-consuming and frustrating work for SREs and Ops team to monitor and troubleshoot multiple clusters at scale
+• Time-consuming and frustrating work for SREs and Ops team to monitor and troubleshoot multiple clusters at scale.

-Dashboard by Kubernetes ( also known as Kubernetes Dashboard) is a web-based user interface to deploy applications into the Kubernetes cluster, monitor the health of all the resources and troubleshoot them in case of any issues.
+Dashboard by Kubernetes ( also known as Kubernetes Dashboard) is a web-based user interface to deploy applications into the Kubernetes cluster, monitor the health of all the resources, and troubleshoot them in case of any issues.
 The application is helpful for DevOps, Ops, and SRE teams to manage Kubernetes resources such as Deployments, Statefulsets, Jobs, etc. One can quickly deploy an application using manifest files and update the help from the UI itself.

 Features of Kubernetes Dashboard